jebaird/jquery-cloneVal/README.md

 Target :inputs in a form and copy their value to select number of targets using event delegation.

-A piratical use case for this plugin would be an e-commerce form with billing and shipping fields containing a checkbox labeled "My billing and shipping addresses are the same" When that's checked copy / clone the values to the shipping address fields.
+A practical use case for this plugin would be an e-commerce form with billing and shipping fields containing a checkbox labeled "My billing and shipping addresses are the same" When that's checked copy / clone the values to the shipping address fields.

 Take this sample markup into consideration